Indications for Otoplasty / Ear Surgery

 Like all surgical procedures, otoplasty carries a risk of complications or side effects.
 One possible side effect is a blood clot on the ear, which dissolves on its own or needs to be extracted.
 Other complications include infection and formation of scar tissue.
 Ask Dr. Rosen for more information if you are concerned about these possibilities.

-To learn more about otoplasty and related procedures to correct cosmetic imperfections of the ears, contact Rosen Cosmetic Surgery, serving the Philadelphia, Doylestown and Allentown area.
+To learn more about otoplasty surgery Philadelphia and related procedures to correct cosmetic imperfections of the ears, contact Dr. Rosen Cosmetic Surgery Philadelphia today!

 LinkedIn